JonahGroendal/inverse-trs/README.md

 #### Single Collateral Type Per System
 DAI is collateralized with a mix of assets, including ETH, BAT, and USDC.
 Having a diverse porfolio of collateral assets mitigates risk of the system becoming undercollateralized.
 Each VSSS is collateralized with only one asset, but multliple VSSSs will be deployed, each with its own collateral.
 This allows the trader a choice in the types and ratios of the collateral underlying their hedge.
-A blended stablecoin contract is planned to mix multiple VSSS stablecoins into one.
+Alternatively, a blended collateral contract is planned to mix multiple collateral types into one, allowing for a multi-collateral stablecoin.

 # Possible Attack Vectors
 ## Frontrunning